iO-Academy/Newline-API-exercise/README.md

 ## API Docs

 `GET` - /products
-Returns all products in JSON format, example:
+Returns all products in JSON format.
+Optionally filtered by price using a `price` query string.
+Only products at or above that price will be returned.
 ```json
 [
   {